ADHD Adult Assessment

 ADHD in women is too often a story of overlooked struggles and misdiagnosis.
 Our specialised clinic, led by Dr Hossein Rostamipour and Dr Monika Badhan, focuses on:

-• Hormonal Health Integration: Impact of PMDD or menopause via our gynecology clinic.
+- Hormonal Health Integration: Impact of PMDD or menopause via our gynaecology clinic.

 5. Services & Pricing